Instant Pot Pressure Cooker Chinese Orange Pepper Chicken & Rice is cooked in one pot, along with the Rice.

 - Add in peppers, carrots and onions and mix.

-- Turn off Pressure Cooker and pour sauce into Pressure Cooking cooking pot and mix through.
+Turn off Pressure Cooker and pour sauce into Pressure Cooker cooking pot and mix through.

 - If making this a One Pot Meal, add the Prepared PIP Rice now.